-The Chinese market is undeniably lucrative for the savy business looking to expand their operations.
-It can however be notoriously difficult to break into for market entrants, or even for business that needs to re-adapt due to changing market & consumer demands.
+The Chinese market is undeniably lucrative for the savvy business looking to expand their operations.
+However, It can be notoriously difficult to break into for market entrants, or even for a business that needs to re-adapt due to changing market & consumer demands.

 As one of China’s largest digital marketing companies we have helped scores of businesses grow in China with intelligent strategy & flexibility at the forefront of their success.

 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

 Here are our 20 Best Tips for Cracking & Enter the Chinese Market:

 You need to engage in establishing a positive reputation as well as increasing the visibility of your brand, business or product/service.
 This needs to be in front of the most applicable, target demographic for your business proposition.
 The key is to be focused and develop your status on the platforms & sources where your target is most active.

 In China online really dominates.
 Traditional media and offline marketing are dying the world over.
 China really embraced the digital revolution and now has the largest internet penetration rate for a developing nation globally, at a whopping 65%.
 There are also 550 million smartphones in China.

 As China’s online infrastructure continually improves with better connectivity so does the role of a comprehensive digital mobile marketing strategy that really works.